Stephen Willis Evert Obituary - WI | La Crosse Tribune

 Stephen Willis Evert

 BRANSON, Mo. -- Stephen Willis Evert, 77, passed away Sept.
 22, 2019, at his home in Branson.
 He received a memorial service in Branson and was scheduled to have one in La Crosse.
 Due to illness and COVID-19, it has been postponed a few times.
-A service will be held Saturday, Oct.
+A service will be held at 1 p.m. with visitation one hour prior, Saturday, Oct.
 24, at Old Hickory Park, 1200 Jonathon Lane, 301 Red Apple Dr., 55947.
 Because of COVID-19 concerns the celebration service will be outside in a park shelter.

 Steve was born in Prairie du Chien, Sept.
 30, 1941, the son of the late Willis and Margaret (Sletteland) Evert.
 A 1959 graduate of Onalaska High School.
 He graduated from UW-La Crosse, in 1963 and received a Master's in counseling from St. Thomas.